-To be approved by the Board for the purpose of the registrar program, the supervision must be:

-- provided by a Board approved supervisor who is endorsed to practise in the same area of practice as the registrar program.
-A Board approved supervisor who is endorsed to practise in a different area is allowed to supervise for a maximum of 25% of the registrar program - provided at least fortnightly when practising, regardless of how many hours have been provided previously and regardless of the number of hours per week of psychological practice completed - at least one hour per session - on an individual (one on one) basis - provided at a minimum rate of 40 hours per full-time equivalent year of psychological practice, and must not go below 10 hours a year (i.e. for registrars taking a leave of absence for part of the year) - provided face-to-face or via an alternative delivery (e.g. Skype, telephone) - relevant to the application of core competencies (a) through (h) as listed in Attachment C
+To be approved by the Board for the purpose of the registrar program, the supervision must he: provided by a Board approved supervisor who is endorsed to practise in the same area of practice as the registrar program.
+A Board approved supervisor who is endorsed to practise practice in a different area may, only under exceptional circumstances, be is allowed to supervise for a maximum of 25% of the registrar program provided weekly at least fortnightly when practising, regardless of how many hours have been provided previously and regardless of the number of hours per week of psychological practice completed at least one hour per session with no more than one hour per supervision session being eligible to be counted to the total number of supervision hours required on an individual (one on one) basis.
+In only exceptional circumstances (e.g. no supply of approved supervisors), a second year registrar may be approved by the Board to undertake supervision in small group format (of no more than two or three registrars) with an approved supervisor for a maximum of 50 percent of the required hours.

+provided at a minimum rate of 40 hours per full-time equivalent year of psychological practice, and must not go below 10 hours a year (i.e. for registrars taking a leave of absence for part of the year)

+provided face-to-face or, in exceptional circumstances (e.g. high ARIA ratings of rural and remote practice context) for no greater than 50 percent of the hours, via an alternative delivery (e.g. Skype, telephone)

+relevant to the application of all attached core competencies (a) through (h) as listed in Attachment C

 The registrar must submit a report from their Board approved supervisor to the Board every six months using Form PREA-10.
+Psychology Board of Australia Guidelines on area of practice endorsement -November 2010 Page 12